Coffee Berries and their seeds undergo several processes before they become the familiar roasted coffee

 During roasting, caramelization occurs as intense heat breaks down starches in the bean, changing them to simple sugars that begin to brown, changing the colour of the bean.
 Sucrose is rapidly lost during the roasting process and may disappear entirely in darker roasts.
 During roasting, aromatic oils, acids, and caffeine weaken, changing the flavour; at 205 °C (401 °F), other oils start to develop.
 One of these oils is caffeol, created at about 200 °C (392 °F), which is largely responsible for coffee’s aroma and flavour.
 At Beans About Coffee we only use the drum roasting process.
 We believe that with drum roasting we can create coffee with a much richer and fuller mouth feel.
 Drum roasting has the great ability to bring out the nuances of flavour as it is much more controllable.
 Our goal is to have fresher fuller coffee available thus we have invested in small drum roasters so that we roast only within our consumption, usage, and needs in our own specific areas.

-Making coffee using a drip brewer of a French Press – use 1 heaped tablespoon of coffee per 180ml water used.
+Making coffee using a drip brewer or a French Press – use 1 heaped tablespoon of coffee per 180ml water used.

 Home espresso machine – use 7-8 grams of coffee for a single shot, and 14-16 grams for a double shot.
 On a final note, it is important to use cold, filtered water!
 It represents 98% of a brewed cup of coffee, and truly makes a difference in the taste of a given bean.